 Nominators should begin by completing all sections of the Honorary Degree Nomination Form.
 Incomplete nomination forms will not be forwarded to the committee.
 Note that additional information and documentation to support the nomination may be attached to and included with the nomination form.

 Each nomination should be accompanied by two letters of support from individuals who are familiar with the candidate’s achievements and knowledgeable in the candidate’s area of expertise.
 The letters should state the relationship of the writer to the candidate, and should complement, rather than reproduce, the information provided on the nomination form, by providing a broader context to the candidate’s accomplishments and their impact.
 The individuals supplying these letters must be informed of the need to maintain strict confidentiality; they should not contact the candidate to inform him/her of the nomination.
 The Committee may contact the nominator if further information is required.

 The Honorary Degrees Committee will consider all nominations in strictest confidence.
 Candidates recommended by the Committee will then be presented to a closed session of Senate for approval.
-Nominators will be informed of the decision of Senate, but must maintain confidentiality and should not contact the candidate.
+In order to protect the confidentiality of the process, nominators will not be informed of the decision of Senate, and will only be contacted if and when the granting of the honorary degree has been scheduled.
 If a nominee is approved by Senate, the university’s President will choose when to contact the candidate with an offer to receive the honorary degree.
 The President also decides, in consultation with the candidate, at which Convocation ceremony the degree will be awarded, and when the honorary degree will be publicized.

-Approved nominees are held on an active list for a period of three years to allow time for the candidate to attend a convocation ceremony to receive the degree.
+Approved nominees are held on an active list for a period of five years to allow time for the candidate to attend a convocation ceremony to receive the degree.

 Revocation of Honorary Degrees